dmitry-ivanov/laravel-console-mutex/README.md

 ### Custom mutex file storage

-If you're using `file` strategy, mutex files will be stored at the `storage/app` folder, by default.
+If you're using `file` strategy, mutex files will be stored in the `storage/app` folder, by default.

 You can change the storage folder by overriding `getMutexFileStorage` method in your command: